HP Pavilion 14-c025us Chromebook support

-An "Unknown file type" message appears when I try to open a file.
+An "Unknown file type" message appears when I try to open a file in Chrome OS on my Chromebook.
 How do I open the file?

 The "Unknown file type" message indicates that the file you are trying to open is not currently supported on your Chromebook.
 Search in the Chrome Web Store (in English) to see if there is an app available to open the file type.
 Refer to Supported file types and external devices (in English) from Chrome OS Help for more information.

 Where is the C: drive of my Chromebook?

 On many computers that use Windows and other operating systems, drives and partitions are assigned letters, such as C:, D:, and E:.
 Typically, the primary hard disk drive is designated as the C: drive.
 On a Chromebook, the local storage drive is named Downloads .